ta0kira/zeolite/README.md

 that tend to lead to code decay over time.

-The design of the type system and the language itself is influenced by positive and negative experiences with Java, C++, Haskell, Python, and Go, and with collaborative development.
+The design of the type system and the language itself is influenced by positive and negative experiences with Java, C++, Haskell, Python, and Go, with collaborative development, and with various systems of code-quality enforcement.

 ## Hello World